Effective date: January 1, 2026

 Appendix C: Action Plan Guidelines

 The Decision-maker, in consultation with the Director and Chief Civil Rights Officer, will create an Action Plan utilizing the guidelines and criteria outlined below.
-The Action Plan will consist of outcomes and administrative sanctions as listed in the Student Conduct Code.
+The Action Plan will consist of outcomes and administrative sanctions as listed in the Student Conduct Code, Section V.6.

 Each Action Plan will be individualized and dependent on the full context of the violation that is found to have occurred.
-The Action Plans is intended to be a proportional response to the violation that occurred, and that is in the best interest of preserving equal access to the institution’s educational environment.
+The Action Plan is intended to be a proportional response to the violation that occurred and in the best interest of preserving equal access to the institution’s educational environment.

 To determine what administrative sanctions are appropriate, the University will consider aggravating and/or mitigating factors, such as, but not limited to the following: